-Disciplinary action may be taken in respect of breach by Qube Personnel of this ABAC Policy up to and including dismissal for Qube Representatives.
+Disciplinary action may be taken in respect of breach of this ABAC Policy up to and including dismissal for Qube Personnel.

 Qube may terminate its business relationship with any Qube Contractor who does not follow this ABAC Policy or where the Qube Group has reasonable grounds to suspect the Qube Contractor has or is likely to act, in breach of this ABAC Policy.